Planning a trip to Niagara Falls, New York is a bit more involved than I originally thought! Obviously, seeing Niagara Falls is the main attraction.

 But, after doing a bit of research, I realized families have loads of options at Niagara Falls.
-And well, since I’ve done all the research already, I thought I’d put the itinerary for you!
+And well, since I’ve done all the research already, I thought I’d pass this itinerary on to you!

 A Niagara Falls itinerary

 For those flying in to Niagara Falls, I recommend Buffalo Niagara International Airport (BNIA).
-It’s easy to navigate with a number of rental car companies on site.
+I like its convenient location and the variety of rental car options.
+This budget conscious girl appreciates options!

-With its close proximity to Canada (just across the falls, you know), rental car odometers might use kilometers instead of miles per hour — just a heads up!
+With its close proximity to Canada (just across the river, you know), rental car odometers might use kilometers instead of miles per hour — just a heads up!